tjarnikova/SOZONE/RUNS_ANALYSIS/README.md

 ##License

-These notebooks and files are copyright 2013-2022 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.

-They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0
+These notebooks and files are copyright 2022 by Tereza Jarnikova, working in the [Green Ocean Group](https://www.uea.ac.uk/groups-and-centres/green-ocean) at the University of East Anglia.
+Contact: T.Jarnikova[a]uea.ac.uk They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0
 Please see the LICENSE file for details of the license.